 Transmission Related Prepayments shall equal SDG&E’s electric balance of prepayments recorded in FERC Account No. 165 multiplied by the Transmission Plant Allocation Factor.

-Transmission Related Property Taxes shall equal Property Taxes, excluding property taxes directly assigned to SONGS, multiplied by the Transmission Property Insurance and Tax Allocation Factor.
+Transmission Related Property Taxes shall equal Property Taxes excluding property taxes directly assigned to SONGS, multiplied by the Transmission Property Insurance and Tax Allocation Factor.
 SDG&E shall footnote in its annual FERC Form 1 the directly assigned property taxes attributable to SONGS, which SDG&E shall reference by page in its Informational Filing.

 Transmission Related Regulatory Debits and Credits shall equal SDG&E’s amortization expense associated with Other Regulatory Assets/Liabilities debited to FERC Account No. 407.3 and FERC 407.4 that the Commission has accepted for recovery under Section 205 of the FPA.
 Transmission Related Regulatory Debits for the initial Rate Effective Period shall be zero.